IndigoUnited/js-address/README.md

 Fires an `EVENT_CHANGE` event of type `TYPE_INTERNAL_CHANGE` if the value differs from the current one.

 The following options are available:
-- force:  true to force the value to be changed even if the value is the same
+- `force`:   true to force the value to be changed even if the value is the same
-- silent: true to change the value with firing the change event
+- `silent`:  true to change the value with firing the change event
+- `replace`: true to replace the last history entry

 ### Address#reset() ###